Anticipated closing costs

 There are certain typical costs related to closing the sale of a house.
-These fees are usually split between the buyer and seller, as noted in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Texas to help show you through the deal.
+These costs are often divided between the buyer and seller, as spelled out in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Texas to help guide you through the transaction.

 • Points (optional)